 Perform updates regularly and carefully.
 If you believe that simply updating your plugins is enough, think again.

 The compatibility between all website components should be checked during and after each update.
-This applies whether you automatically update your site or whether you run a manual update.
-In both cases, it is common for code conflicts to exists post-update.
-Unless these are resolved, site perform and subtle user experience issues and be harmed.
+This applies to whether you automatically update your site or run a manual update.
+In both cases, it is common for code conflicts to exist post-update.
+Unless these are resolved, site performance and subtle user experience issues and be harmed.

-Given the many elements of a proper update process, as well as the frequency with which updates are released, it is a good idea to entrust this process to experts.
+Given the many elements of a proper update process and the frequency with which updates are released, it is a good idea to entrust this process to experts.
 In the long run, handling this on your own can be quite expensive if issues crop up that need to be addressed later.

 Using a WordPress developer or professional that is well-versed in all aspects of the update procedure can ensure that updates are successfully performed when necessary.